pantheon-systems/documentation/source/content/guides/localdev/03-using-localdev.md

 From the **<i className="fa fa-wrench"></i> Develop** tab, you can:

 - View the local site from **Open Browser**.

 - View the [Site Dashboard](/sites) on Pantheon from **Open Dashboard**.

 - View your local site files from **Open Finder**.

 - SSH into the local site container to run [Composer](/composer) [Drush](/drush), [WP-CLI](/wp-cli), or [Terminus](/terminus) commands from **Launch Terminal**.
 Note that this will connect into the container shell, not just the terminal environment for your local computer.

 - View the database container information and access [phpMyAdmin](https://www.phpmyadmin.net/) if enabled from the [Config](#Config) tab.

 - Access email caputure through [MailHog](https://github.com/mailhog/MailHog), if enabled from [Config](#config).

-### Push and Pull
+### Push and Pull Code

-If you have a Git client that you're already comfortable with, you can use it to track, commit, push, and pull as you normally would.
+If you have a Git client that you're already comfortable with, you can use it to track, commit, push, and pull code as you normally would.
 Navigate or point your Git client to track your local code directory, for example: `/Users/yourUser/Localdev/examplesite`.

 To have Localdev deal with Git for you, use the **<i className="fa fa-arrow-down"></i> Pull** and **<i className="fa fa-arrow-up"></i> Push** tabs.